singularian/mdencode/docs/Build.md

 $GOPATH/github.com/singularian/mdencode/build $ make build

-# Build mdZip and mdUnzip
+# Build MDzip and MDunzip GO

 mdzip and mdunzip and mdlist are the three main components for mdzip. mdzip creates a binary signature file with a modulus or modular floor. mdunzip will decode and mdzip file and write the output to a destination file.

+This is the prototype mdzip/mdunzip program.
+It has differences from the C++ version.

 ### Path